Woman holding back in radiating pain

 Yes, walking is an excellent physical activity for a herniated disc as long as walking does not repeatedly inflame the symptomatic area.
 The human body is built to move and walking is a natural functional movement.
 The goal is to keep the human body moving and functioning at the highest level without causing additional pain or inflammation.
 Patients often ask how much they should walk with a herniated disc.
 My rule of thumb is to have all patients continue moving and working out as long as their pain does not increase by more than 2 points out of 10 in one of three categories: 1) Increase during the activity, 2) increases after the activity, or 3) increases the next day.

 In general, herniated discs occur in the posterolateral direction (think back left or back right when looking at a disc from above) and the mechanism that typically cause a disc herniation is spinal flexion with rotation on a loaded spine (e.g. bending over and twisting to pick up a box).
 Therefore, flexion movements will typically increase symptoms associated with a herniated disc.
-An activity like walking places the spine in general extension, unless you are walking uphill, and therefore, should be a good activity for individuals presenting with a HNP.
+An activity like walking places the spine in general extension (unless you are walking uphill), and therefore, should be a good activity for individuals presenting with a HNP.

 What exercises are bad for a herniated disc?

-As mentioned above, most HNPs occur in the posterolateral direction and are caused by flexion + rotation under load movements.
+As mentioned above, most HNPs occur in the posterolateral direction and are caused by flexion and rotation under load movements.
 Therefore, any movements or exercises that mimic this position or place the spine into flexion (bending forward) should be avoided IF they increase your symptoms.
-Therapeutic exercise is typically aimed at initially moving into positions that the patient can tolerate while the HNP takes it’s time to heal, this is called directional preference.
+Therapeutic exercise is typically aimed at initially moving into positions that the patient can tolerate while the HNP takes its time to heal, this is called directional preference.
 Therefore, movements or exercises that cause pain should be avoided initially and progression into those aggravating movements will occur as symptoms and deficits improve.

 Topics covered